Zutoku/Recipio/README.md

-# Welcome to your Expo app 👋
+# Welcome to Recipio

+This app is intended to learn multi-platform app development by creating a dynamically generated shopping list, based on recipies.

+The rest of the standard readme/tutorial is written below:

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).